Why Learning of Large-Scale Neural Networks Behaves Like Convex Optimization

 \section{Final Remarks}

 In this paper, we have presented some theoretical analysis to explain why gradient descents can effectively solve non-convex optimization problems in learning large-scale neural networks.
 We make use of a novel mathematical tool called {\it canonical space}, derived from Fourier analysis.
 As we have shown, the fundamental reason to unravel this mystery is the completeness of model space for the function class $L^1(\mathbb{U}_K)$ when neural networks are over-parameterized.
-The same technique can be easily extended to other function classes, such as linear functions \cite{Baldi89,Kawaguchi16,Haeffele15}, analytic functions and band-limited functions \cite{Jiang19}.
+The same technique can be easily extended to other function classes, such as linear functions \citep{Baldi89,Kawaguchi16,Haeffele15}, analytic functions and band-limited functions \citep{Jiang19}.
 As another future work, we may further quantitively characterize the disparity matrix $\mathbf{H}(\mathbf{w})$ to derive the convergence rate in learning large neural networks.
-As the final note, this work merely focuses on how to effectively learn large-scale neural networks from a given training set to achieve a global minimum of zero loss in the training set, readers may refer to \cite{Jiang19} for the reasons why the learned neural network models may generalize well onto unseen new test data.